Wednesday, March 22, 2023

 Cons: Some of the original songs sound better, I guess?
 That's really it, I have no complaints.

 Verdict: Hands down the better version, fixing pretty much every single issue people had with the original Wii version, the UI change in particular being a game-changer.
 Base Xenoblade Chronicles is still a fantastic RPG, but there is zero reason to play it with the Definitive Edition out.
-This is a remake that flat-out renders its original irrelevant.
+This is a remake that flat-out renders its original irrelevant, at least unless you prefer the original's muddier artstyle for whatever reason.

 Replacement